vvempati/codingChallenge/README.md

 Include average rating for a film as one of its attributes Requests and responses should follow the JSON API specification

+In order to access this application, the user should be able to run ./gradlew build in their terminal and then enter localhost:8081/view/id, localhost:8081/listAllFilms, or loclahost:8081/rate/id in their browser.

 I created this application using Vert.x(a modular library that allows you to easily build REST API's and dynamic applications) and Kotlin which is a Java based language.
 I chose to use Kotlin because I am very familiar with it and